Spatial Intelligence · Real Estate · Regional Risk

 Heritage & Cultural Landscapes

-Urban pressure on heritage sites, archaeological geography, and the cultural assets that anchor regional identity under conditions of rapid change.
+Urban pressure on heritage sites, archaeological geography, and the cultural assets that anchor regional identity — and tourism economies — under conditions of rapid change.

 VIII.

-The spatial structure of subjective well-being — where people report feeling happy, and what the geographies of that sentiment reveal about the places we build.
+The spatial structure of subjective well-being.
+Where people report feeling happy, what those geographies reveal about the places we build, and what they imply for the markets that serve them.

 03 / Books